What this policy covers

 How to access and control your information

-Imosphere tries to be as open as possible in terms of giving people access to their personal information.
+Imosphere aims to be as open as possible in terms of giving people access to their personal information.
 Individuals can find out if we hold any personal information by contacting us under the EU General Data Protection Regulation (GDPR).
 If we do hold information about you, we will:

 - give you a description of it;